School Offerings

 Toddler & Primary Curriculum

+At Moss + Heart Montessori, we offer a nurturing and enriching environment for children ages 1 to 6.
 Our goal is to guide each child through a seamless Montessori journey—one that fosters independence, curiosity, and a genuine love of learning.
 By evolving the classroom alongside our students, we are able to meet children where they are while honoring the integrity of the Montessori approach.

 To ensure each child receives the full benefits of the Montessori environment, we admit new students up to the age of 3.5.
 Exceptions may be considered for children with prior Montessori classroom experience, as familiarity with the structure and expectations supports a successful transition.